kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 The good news is, you don't need a day or two to make positive impacts on your code.
 You can get a lot done even in a thirty minute session.
 One of my favorite ways to do this is with an exercise I'll call "the name hunt".

 The way this works is pretty simple.
 I look for bits of business logic using only the properties of a single object in a place _other_ than inside the object itself.
+There's usually an easy way to give that logic a name and push it back into the class definition.

-There's usually an easy way to name that logic and push it back into the class definition.
 The object, in turn, gets more powerful and self-sufficient.
 It can _do_ a lot more than it once did, and that helps any other code that interacts with instances of that class in the future.

 In this example, I have a `Person` class that houses some basic information used throughout my codebase.